It’s an inconvenient fact: every theme park has to occasionally close its rides, shows, and restaurants for maintenance.

 Frontierland Shootin’ Arcade (Closed permanently on June 24, 2024)

 The low-key but nostalgic opening day Magic Kingdom attraction is now permanently closed to make way for a new Disney Vacation Club Member Lounge.
-The shooting gallery’s last day of operation was June 23, 2024; an opening date for the new lounge has not yet been announced.
+The shooting gallery’s last day of operation was June 23, 2024; the new McKim’s Mile House lounge is expected to open in summer 2025.

 Tom Sawyer Island, Liberty Belle Riverboat, and Rivers of America (Permanently Closing, Estimated Early 2025)